 Pull-Down Faucet Benefits

-A pull-down kitchen faucet resembles a goose-neck faucet because of the tall, rounded spout, but most models don't curve as much as a traditional goose-neck faucet.
+A pull-down kitchen faucet resembles a goose-neck faucet because of its tall, rounded spout, but most models don't curve as much as a traditional goose-neck faucet.
 These faucets have a very appealing design that makes them a favorite of kitchen designers and homeowners who want to remodel their kitchens by upgrading their faucets.

 The high arc, which is usually in the 10- to 12-inch range, makes it a good candidate for filling and washing large pots.
 On many models, the spout swivels.
 That means you have the option of working it like a traditional faucet, or you can pull down on the spout head to move the spray head anywhere you wish.